Dr. Birx Contradicts Trump, Privately Tells Govs To Increase COVID Testing

 “The president’s comment Saturday night as it related to his order to slow down the testing is certainly not helping,” Sisolak said.
 “We are doing everything we can in Nevada to increase our testing and increase the availability of our testing.”

-Pence’s response to Sisolak was not far off from those put out by White House officials and advisors over the weekend who said Trump’s statements were not meant to be taken seriously.
+Pence’s response to Sisolak was not far off from those put out by White House officials and advisers over the weekend who said Trump’s statements were not meant to be taken seriously.

 “The president’s observation,” Pence said, “was a passing observation.”